Hutton le Hole, Yorkshire

 Near the Ryedale Folk Museum is the parish church of St Chad.
 The church building was erected in 1934, replacing an earlier chapel on the same site.
 The church was open when we visited, and though the building doesn't have any great architectural interest, its location in a shady stand of trees is very attractive and the interior boasts several very nice stained glass windows.
 The oldest feature is an organ made in the 1860s and brought here from a Methodist chapel in Scarborough.

-There is a large public pay and display car park, and several shops to serve the large numbers of visitors who come to explore one of the prettiest villages in the National Park.
+There is a large public pay and display car park on Moor Lane, and several shops to serve the large numbers of visitors who come to explore one of the prettiest villages in the National Park.
 The village has become extremely popular in recent years and many of the older houses have been converted to serve as holiday cottages.

 About Hutton le Hole